7 Best Supplements for Libido

 L-arginine is an amino acid that has been studied for its potential libido-boosting effects.

-One systemic review found that L-arginine, either alone or in combination with other active ingredients, could be an effective treatment for low libido and sexual dysfunction in women.
+One systemic review found that L-arginine, either alone or in combination with other active ingredients, could be an effective solution for low libido and sexual dysfunction in women.
 Women in the study were pre-, peri-, and post-menopausal.11

 Men may benefit from L-arginine, too.
 A recent clinical trial found that high doses of the amino acid significantly improved erectile dysfunction compared to a placebo.
 In the study, participants took 6 grams of L-arginine per day for 3 months.12